AuScalableDroneCloud/DronesVL/README.md

 Configuration is stored in `settings.env`

-To setup OpenStack API access you'll need your .rc file, either source it before using the scripts or put it in the working directory and set `RC_FILE` in `settings.env`
+To setup OpenStack API access you'll need your .rc file, either source it before using the scripts or put it in the working directory and set `RC_FILE` in `settings.env`.
+(Due to limitations in OpenStack, only the admin that creates clusters can administer them, so you will not be able to use these features unless you are bringing up the cluster from scratch, but you can connect with kubectl and administer the cluster that way.)

 The Kubernetes config for the cluster will be managed automatically using openstack coe.
+The kubeconfig files are kept in the secrets repo and can thus be accessed by other admins.

+Secrets are encrypted in a private repo and will be retrieved automatically if the keyfile is present.

+Key file is shared via [keybase](https://keybase.io/) [team folder](https://keybase.io/team/asdc), and will be copied from this folder automatically if keybase CLI is installed.

-### Usage
+### Basic Usage

+To just connect to an existing cluster to run openstack / kubectl commands, just load the settings file:

+`source settings.env`

+This will attempt to install and configure everything necessary if you have just cloned this repo, but only tested on an Ubuntu 20.04+ environment.

+### Administration

 To launch / configure the cluster, source the main initialisation script: